darthsoup/laravel-shoppingcart/README.md

 ### Requirements

-This package needs at least Laravel 5.2 and PHP 7.0.
-It may be running on older version like Laravel 5.1 or 5.0 but it is untested.
+This package needs at least Laravel 5.2 and PHP 7.1.

 ### Install